OofMon2301/ObsidianNotes/content/MATH1052/Chapter 1/Ordinary Differential Equations.md

 > - You should understand how to generate and interpret slope fields.
 > - You should understand what is meant by an equilibrium solution and how to find one.
 > - You should be able to determine the stability of an equilibrium solution.
-> - You should understand that uniqueness of solutions to an IVP implies that solutions cannot cross.
+> - You should understand that uniqueness of solutions to an [[IVP]] implies that solutions cannot cross.

 ---

 ---

-### 1.3 Euler's Method for solving ODEs numerically
+### 1.3 Euler's Method for Solving ODEs Numerically

 [[Euler's Method]] uses [[Tangent Lines|tangent lines]]  as approximations to solution curves.
 The tangent line to a solution curve of $y'=f(t,y)$ at $(t_{0},y_{0})$ is
 $$